AGM-84E Standoff Land Attack Missile: Deployment in the Gulf War

 Developed in 48 months, three SLAMs were successfully employed during the Persian Gulf War, when they were used to strike Iraqi targets.
-These strikes, made exclusively by the few A-6E SWIP Intruders assigned VA-75 on the USS John F. Kennedy (CV-67), were before official operational testing of the new missile had begun.
+These strikes, made exclusively by the few A-6E SWIP Intruders assigned to VA-75 on the USS John F. Kennedy (CV-67), were before official operational testing of the new missile had begun.
 Only five SLAMs were carried to the war, all on the Kennedy.
 They had also been only been recently moved to carrier.

 The first time the SLAM was used in combat came on January 18, 1991, when two SLAMs, fired two minutes apart, were launched by an A-6E SWIP Intruder from VA-75 towards a Hydro-electric plant north of Baghdad on the Tigris River, specifically the power house and turbines.
 This plant was targeted because it powered the Al-Qa'im superphosphate fertilizer plant (nicknamed 'Big Al'), known to produce yellowcake for uranium enrichment.
 The SLAMs were guided by an A-7E Corsair II from VA-72 (also from the Kennedy) via the use of a Datalink pod.

 Although GPS guidance could have done the job without the need of the Corsair II, the Navy need the Corsair II to allow the first SLAM to blast a hole, allowing the 2nd SLAM to fly through the hole and cause damage.
 The last SLAM used in the war was fired that same night against a dam known to generate electricity near Al Qa'im.
 The dam was reportedly disabled with that single hit.
 The strike itself was also successful in that it enabled the Intruder to attack without entering the Missile Engagement Zone of Al-Qa'im.

 1990s and retirement

 Several months after the Gulf War, the SLAM was officially approved for full production on June 28, 1991.

-The SLAM was also used during United Nations air raids in Bosnia before "Operation Joint Endeavor".
+The SLAM was also used during NATO airstrikes in Bosnia during operations Deny Fly (1993-1995) and Deliberate Force (1995).
 An F/A-18C (N) Hornet from VFA-151 in February 1999 tested the SLAM's special GPS only guidance mode against a simulated SA-10 radar van in a target complex located on San Nicolas Island.

 In the year 2000, the SLAM was replaced in service by the AGM-84H SLAM-ER (Standoff Land Attack Missile Expanded Response), which had numerous new capabilities including increased target penetration and nearly twice the range of the older AGM-84E SLAM.